Serena huffs and puffs into second round in Paris

 MELBOURNE Australia batsman Adam Voges and spin bowler Xavier Doherty announced their retirements from international cricket at the end of the domestic Sheffield Shield season on Wednesday.

-PARIS World number one Serena Williams huffed and puffed into the French Open second round with a 6-2 6-1 win over local favourite Alize Lim on Sunday.
+PARIS World number one Serena Williams huffed and puffed into the second round of the French Open with a 6-2 6-1 win over local favourite Alize Lim on Sunday.

 Williams was so confident she would crush her training partner that she warmed up for the encounter wearing a blazer suit, but Lim proved to be a tenacious opponent despite her ranking of 138.